josbeir/cakephp-docs-md/docs/5/en/orm/saving-data.md

 <img src="/save-cycle.png" alt="/_static/img/save-cycle.png" />
 </figure>

-See the [application-rules](#application-rules) section for more information on creating and using rules.
+See the [Application Rules](#application-rules) section for more information on creating and using rules.

 > [!WARNING]